 - Infants with an HBsAg-positive mother are recommended a serologic evaluation 1-3 months after the last vaccine (sixth month) or in one of the 9-15th follow-up visits.
 In case of non-response to the vaccine (<10 mU/mL), if the child is not HBsAg positive, immunization is repeated with additional three vaccines.
 This second vaccine series is implemented with the schedule of "0, 2 and 4th month" (2-month interval) or "0, 1 and 6th month", and a serologic evolution is done one month after the last vaccine.
-Still, if there is no response after this second 3-vaccine series, there is a high risk that there will be no be non-response in later vaccines as well and there is no need for new vaccination series. - Hepatitis B vaccine in children (<10 years old) is administered as the pediatric dose (0.5 mL, 5 or 10 μg/0.5 mL according to the vaccine producer). - Hepatitis B vaccine in Turkey can interchangeably be used with each other; the vaccine series under use can be completed by the vaccines of other producers.
-In addition to the single antigen hepatitis B vaccines in Turkey, there are also combination vaccines (for instance, BHA-abDT-IPA-Hib six-valent combination) inclusive of hepatitis B and other vaccines.
+Still, if there is no response after this second 3-vaccine series, there is a high risk that there will be no be non-response in later vaccines as well and there is no need for new vaccination series. - Hepatitis B vaccine in children (<10 years old) is administered as the pediatric dose (0.5 mL, 5 or 10 μg/0.5 mL according to the vaccine producer). - Hepatitis B vaccine in Turkey can interchangeably be used with each other; the vaccine series under use can be completed by the vaccines of other producers. - In addition to the single antigen hepatitis B vaccines in Turkey, there are also combination vaccines (for instance, BHA-abDT-IPA-Hib six-valent combination) inclusive of hepatitis B and other vaccines.
 In the newborn period, only single antigen hepatitis B vaccine is administered.
 Six-valent combination vaccine inclusive of hepatitis B vaccine can be implemented in week six at the earliest.
 In infants with an HBsAg-negative mother, after the first hepatitis B vaccine is administered with single antigen in the newborn period, vaccination can be suspended with 3 six-valent combination vaccines in the 2, 4 and 6th months with 2-month intervals.
-After the six-valent combination vaccine series is implemented, it should be remembered that the total number of hepatitis B vaccine swill be 4.
-The six-valent combination vaccine (BHA-aBDT-IPA-Hib) should not be used as the booster dose of the 5-valent combination vaccine after the 18th month; there is still no sufficient data about if regarding efficiency and reliability.
+After the sixvalent combination vaccine series is implemented, it should be remembered that the total number of hepatitis B vaccines will be 4.
+As there are vaccines administered free of charge within the framework of Expanded Immunization Program of the Ministry of health, it will most probably not be necessary to administer the six-valent combination.
+However, the relevant information about this issue may be necessary when the vaccination of the children living abroad is organized or evaluated. - The six-valent combination vaccine (BHA-aBDT-IPA-Hib) should not be used as the booster dose of the 5-valent combination vaccine after the 18th month; there is still no sufficient data about if regarding efficiency and reliability.

-Pertussis, Diphtheria, Tetanus, Poliomyelitis, Haemophilus Influenza Type B Vaccines:
+Pertussis, diphtheria, tetanus, poliomyelitis, Haemophilus influenza type b vaccines:

-ABDT-İPA-Hib five-valent combination vaccine, dT vaccine, acellular pertussis-adolescent/adult type diphtheria-tetanus (abdT) vaccine
+ABDT-IPA-Hib five-valent combination vaccine, dT vaccine, acellular pertussis-adolescent/adult type diphtheria-tetanus (abdT) vaccine